amitkr209/Tableau_and_Power_BI_Projects/Power BI Projects/Madhav E-Commerce Sales Dashboard/Readme.md

 2. **Category Insights**:
    - Clothing dominated the quantity sold (63%), while electronics and furniture contributed significantly to profit.
 3. **Payment Mode Distribution**:
-   - Cash on Delivery (COD) accounted for 44% of transactions, followed by UPI (21%) and EMI (12%).
+   - Cash on Delivery (COD) accounted for 44% of transactions, followed by UPI (21%) and Debit Card (13%).
 4. **Sub-Category Performance**:
    - Printers and bookcases were the most profitable sub-categories.
 5. **Seasonal Trends**:
-   - December had the highest monthly profit, while June showed losses, highlighting opportunities to improve sales strategies during low-performing months.
+   - November had the highest monthly profit, while May showed the highest losses, highlighting opportunities to improve sales strategies during low-performing months.

 ## Recommendations
 1. **Expand Profitable Categories**: